kitsec-labs/kitsec-core/README.md

 ### ✨ Features

 - **VPS Logger**: Login to your VPS with a single command.
-- **Capture**: A tool to send a GET request to a given URL and capture the request headersand extract the hostname and path + cookies!
+- **Capture**: A tool that sends a GET request to a specified URL, captures the request headers, and extracts the hostname, path, and cookies.
 - **Convert**: A tool that automatically detects various formats and convert them (ie. URL, HTML, Base64, ASCII, Hex, Octal, Binary & GZIP).
 - **Disturb**: This tool sends multiple requests to a web server with the same payload, in order to test for vulnerabilities or analyze server behavior.
 - **Enumerator**: A powerful active and passive subdomain enumeration tool that scrapes technology using subfinder, amass, assetfinder and findomain.